 - In a medium-sized bowl, toss 1 ½ cups of blueberries with 1 tbs of flour.
 Reserve the remaining blueberries for later.

 - In a large bowl, whisk flour, sugar, baking powder, salt and cinnamon together.

 - In a separate bowl, whisk buttermilk, melted butter, eggs, sour cream and vanilla until smooth.
 Stir wet ingredients into dry until fully combined, do not over-mix.
 Fold blueberries in gently by hand.

 - In a large bowl, stir granulated sugar, brown sugar, cinnamon, flour and salt together.
 Add butter cubes and cut it in until the mixture resembles a coarse crumb.

-- Distribute batter to each muffin liner, filling ¾ full.
+- Distribute batter to each muffin liner, filling all the way to the top.
 Top batter with a few of the remaining blueberries then add crumble on top.

-- Bake for 20-22 minutes or until a toothpick in the center comes out clean.
+- Bake for 5 minutes, then reduce temperature down to 350°F and bake for another 20-25 minutes or until a toothpick in the center comes out clean.
 Allow muffins to cool in pan until completely cooled.
 Best served fresh the same day.
 See storing and freezing instructions in notes section.